Chemistry in love and relationships is fueled by actual chemicals in our brains. Chemistry in love involves chemical highs.

 When we fall in love, our happy chemicals are stimulated at once – this is why love feels so good.
 But, our brain is not motivated by “feel-good” chemical reactions.
 It’s motivated to reproduce, which is why that initial “love-high” doesn’t last forever.

 When two people are attracted to each other, a virtual explosion of adrenaline-like neurochemicals gush forth.
 Fireworks explode and we see stars.
 PEA or phenylethylamine is a chemical that speeds up the flow of information between nerve cells.

 Also, involved in chemistry are dopamine and norepinephrine, chemical cousins of amphetamines.
 Dopamine makes us feel good and norepinephrine stimulates the production of adrenaline.
 It makes our heart race!

 These three chemicals combine to give us infatuation or “chemistry.”
 It is why new lovers feel euphoric and energized and float on air.
 It is also why new lovers can make love for hours and talk all night for weeks on end.

 This is the chemistry or the love sparks we all seek.

 Actually when we have chemistry with someone, it’s not exactly flattering.
 In fact, some might call it insulting.

 Why?
-According to Harville Hendrix our brain dumps PEA when we identify someone who can:
+According to Harville Hendrix, PhD, an internationally known couple’s therapist, educator and speaker, our brain dumps PEA when we identify someone who can: